-The second possibility is that you have rules set up in Salesforce that are superseding LeadIQ so while LeadIQ is passing the correct Owner value, your Salesforce has an assignment rule that is overriding the Owner value coming from LeadIQ.
+The second possibility is that you have rules set up in Salesforce that are superseding LeadIQ, so while LeadIQ is passing the correct Owner value, your Salesforce has an assignment rule that is overriding the Owner value coming from LeadIQ.

-For this you have two options.
+If that doesn't work, you have the following two options.